Concord Prison Outreach Staff

 Elizabeth is the Director of the Regional Housing Service Office, a municipal regional collaboration for the administration and support for affordable housing in Metrowest.
 Liz has worked with affordable housing, assisting hundreds of households in finding affordable places to live in our communities.
 Liz has a strong volunteer background serving various local agencies and Unitarian Universalist faith communities.
 Liz has been serving on the board of CPO since 2019 when she joined as Treasurer.
 Liz comes to her dedication to prison education and work with CPO through her lived experience as a resident at MCI Framingham, where she found education and the volunteer programs to be invaluable.

 Ricardo Febles is the Senior Director of Social Enterprises for UTEC.
-He leads strategic operations of three social enterprises (Mattress Recycling, Culinary and Woodworking), and is responsible for determining opportunities for enterprise growth and expansion.
+He leads the strategic operations of three social enterprises (Mattress Recycling, Culinary, and Woodworking) and is responsible for determining opportunities for enterprise growth and expansion.
 Ricardo joined the CPO Board of Directors in 2023.

 Osamagbe hails from a small suburb right outside of Atlanta, Georgia.
-Osa’s love for children, teaching, and social justice stem from her work with students, and her involvement in state-level politics and local grassroots organizations.
-After earning a Bachelors and Masters of Arts in Political Science from Georgia State University, Osa relocated to Massachusetts to start her career in teaching and social justice work.
+Osa’s love for children, teaching, and social justice stems from her work with students and her involvement in state-level politics and local grassroots organizations.
+After earning a Bachelor’s and Master’s of Arts in Political Science from Georgia State University, Osa relocated to Massachusetts to start her career in teaching and social justice work.
 Currently, Osa serves as the Director of Equity and Inclusion at the Carroll School, which is a school for students who have language-based learning difficulties, such as dyslexia.
 Osa’s work revolves around ensuring that her school community is safe and one that respects, celebrates, centers, and affirms the experiences and identities of all people, particularly those from marginalized communities.
 Currently, Osa facilitates a book discussion group at MCI-Concord.

 Learn more about Osamagbe through “Making an Impact” >

 Jim is a Concord resident, ordained clergy, social impact investor, and author.
 He has worked as an international strategy consultant, biotechnology executive, venture capitalist, and parish minister.
-Jim currently serves on the boards of three for profit social impact corporations and two graduate schools in addition to Concord Prison Outreach.
-He earned a BA in history from Yale University, an MBA from Harvard University, and both a Masters in Divinity and Doctor of Ministry from Andover Newton Theological School.
+Jim currently serves on the boards of three for-profit social impact corporations and two graduate schools, in addition to Concord Prison Outreach.
+He earned a BA in history from Yale University, an MBA from Harvard University, and both a Master’s in Divinity and a Doctor of Ministry from Andover Newton Theological School.

 Advisory Council